CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/OSLayer/Time/BB_Automotive_Edge_Runtime.md

 packaged as containers according to cloud native standards.
 There should be performance, check point analysis and means to control the container.
 It is recommended to applies it only for non-safety HPC partitions for non-safety functions.

+interesting things to look at:

+- web assembly (wasm) runtimes

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->